stathism/ClaudeOnTheBeach/README.md

 ## 🎉 Why This is Awesome

-Imagine this: You're lounging on a beautiful Greek beach 🏖️, sipping your frappé ☕, and suddenly you remember you need to check on that Python script you left running.
-Instead of rushing back to your laptop, you just pull out your phone and:
+Control Claude Code from anywhere - even the beach! 🏖️✨

-- 📱 **Check the output** - See what Claude is doing in real-time
+- 📱 **Check output** - See what Claude is doing in real-time
-- 🎬 **Watch the recording** - See the last 20 minutes of activity
+- 🎬 **Watch recordings** - 20-minute rolling buffer of activity
-- 📸 **Take a screenshot** - Capture the current state
+- 📸 **Take screenshots** - Capture the current state
 - ⌨️ **Send commands** - Tell Claude what to do next

-**That's the Greek way - take something simple and make it even more convenient!** 🇬🇷

-From the beaches of Mykonos to the cafes of Athens, now you can code from anywhere.
-Because why should your coding be limited by location when you can have the power of Claude in your pocket? 📱✨
+**Code from anywhere, control from everywhere!** 📱💻

 ## 📝 License